 3. Discover the online store's return policy.
 Should you be considering creating a purchase on an item that you might want to return, be sure you find out if returning the item is an option.
 Sometimes when you shop online, items can not be returned and you may not want to be stuck with an unwanted item.

-4. When shopping for a certain item, check several different internet retailers.
+4. When shopping for a specific item, check several different internet retailers.
 Many times with a bit of searching, you can save as much as 25 %.
-Look at a variety of websites to ensure that you are getting the best bargain.
-When figuring each website's price, be sure you include shipping costs into your calculations.
+Look at a variety of websites to ensure that you are getting the best deal.
+When figuring each website's price, make sure you include shipping costs into your calculations.